TwoRice/PrimeTables/README.md

 100% sure if huge prime tables will format correctly as I don't know if the text editors I have mentioned have max line lengths.
 My solution of outputting to file is also flawed as with large prime tables you recieve huge text files, so to find a better balance would be nice.<br/>
 3. Unit tested my outputting solution.
-As I mentioned that I rushed the solution for this I didn't get the chance to unit test it.
+As I mentioned that I rushed the solution for this I didn't get the chance to unit test it.<br/>
+4. Used C/C++ instead of java for potentially increased performance.